The BCALA Literary Award Winning Books

 In the Place of Justice: A Story of Punishment and Deliverance

-Read a Description of In the Place of Justice: A Story of Punishment and Deliverance
+Read Our Review of In the Place of Justice: A Story of Punishment and Deliverance

 From Wilbert Rideau, the award-winning journalist who spent forty-four years in Louisiana prisons working against unimaginable odds to redeem himself, the story of a remarkable life: a crime, its punishment, and ultimate triumph.